Brenda Robinette and her dog, Sasha Rey, catch up with

 Robinette hadn’t heard of MitraClip therapy prior to meeting with Kim and Stephen Davies, M.D., MPH, FirstHealth cardiothoracic surgeon, but she said from the very beginning she felt comfortable and assured that it would help her live a fuller life.
 Robinette’s cardiologist, H. Allen Strunk, Jr., D.O., referred her to the Valve Clinic, and Kim and Davies determined she’d be a great candidate for the MitraClip.
-On July 2, 2020, a team of specialists surrounded Robinette in a cardiac catheterization lab at Reid Heart Center to complete the repair.
+On July 2, 2020, a team of specialists at Reid Heart Center performed the procedure to complete the repair.

 During the procedure, the MitraClip is guided into place using a catheter through a small incision in a leg vein.
 The clip is then attached to the flaps of the mitral valve to help it close more completely and restore normal blood flow thereby decreasing the leak.

 “Dr. Kim and Dr. Davies were incredible from beginning to end.
 They explained everything and put me at ease,” Robinette said.
 “I was scared but after meeting with them I had faith that things would go well.
 And after the procedure they were just as good.
 The entire experience at Reid Heart Center was wonderful.”